TingnaW/Fail-safe-SPO-codes/README.md

    - ExhaustiveS refers to ES and SPOGA refers to GA.
    - The file with _Improved_ in its name should be run _last_ in the corresponding subfolder to provide the improved fail-safe SPO results.
 2. **`FIM-FIMADPR-Assessment`** and **`SSC-SSCADPR-Assessment`** contain performance evaluation codes.
 For the specific related questions, please refer to Section 5.3 of the paper.
-3. **`OptimalSensorDistribution`** contains codes that facilitate comparisons of optimal sensor distritions.
+3. **`OptimalSensorDistribution`** contains codes that facilitate comparisons of optimal sensor distributions.
 The corresponding part in the paper is Section 5.4.